confluence/python-textbok/python_notes/Collections.rst

 Arrays are less easy to use in many ways, but they also have some advantages: because they are so simple, and there are so many restrictions on what you can do with them, the computer can handle them very efficiently.
 That means that it is often much faster to use an array than to use an object which behaves like a list.
 A lot of programmers use them when it is important for their programs to be fast.

 Python has a built-in ``array`` type.
-It's not quite as restricting as an array in C or Java -- you have to specify a type for the contents of the arrya, and you can only use it to store numeric values, but you can resize it dynamically, like a list.
+It's not quite as restricting as an array in C or Java -- you have to specify a type for the contents of the array, and you can only use it to store numeric values, but you can resize it dynamically, like a list.
 You will probably never need to use it.

 Tuples
 ======